jodymgustafson/stack-vm/readme.md

 # StackVM

-Virtual machine that uses a stack for optimized computation of mathematical expressions.
+StackVM is a virtual machine that uses a stack for optimized computation of mathematical expressions.
+It also supports strings and logical operations to build simple programs.

 ## Operations

 ### Stack
 - push n: Push a numeric value on the stack
-- pushs n: Push a string value on the stack
+- pushs s: Push a string value on the stack
 - pop: Pop the value off the top of the stack and discard
 - get x: Push a variable's value on top of the stack
 - put x: Set a variable's value to the number on top of the stack